Peninsula Pride Farms

 These passionate and committed individuals formed Peninsula Pride Farms, an organization led by farmers to leverage the ingenuity of the agricultural community, university research and scientists to meet water quality challenges.

 This is the first local collaboration of its kind in an area dealing with decades-long water quality issues.
-Today, the growing group has 50 farmers, with farms of all sizes, representing half of the cows and tillable acres in the region, in addition to 10 business members.
+Today, the growing group has over 50 members, with farms of all sizes, representing half of the cows and tillable acres in the region, in addition to business members.

-We are proud of our work so far but understand there is much more to be done and have set an even more aggressive second year of programming.
-The dedication of our members is remarkable — dedication to their family farms, their neighbors and the community.
+We are proud of our work so far but understand there is much more to be done and have set an even more aggressive year of programming.
+The dedication of our members is remarkable — dedication to their family farms, their neighbors, and the community.

-Clean, safe water and a thriving agricultural community together on the Door County Peninsula.
+Clean, safe water and a thriving agricultural community together on the Door-Kewaunee Peninsula.

 As farmers and caretakers of the environment, we are committed to protecting, nurturing and sustaining our precious soil, water and air.
 To foster environmental stewardship, we will promote practices with measurable outcomes that secure and enrich the future of our shared community.